Contrasting Millicom International Cellular (TIGO) and Its Peers

 |Millicom International Cellular Competitors

-1.8% of Millicom International Cellular shares are owned by institutional investors.
-Comparatively, 25.3% of shares of all “Radiotelephone communication” companies are owned by institutional investors.
-8.6% of shares of all “Radiotelephone communication” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.
+1.8% of Millicom International Cellular shares are held by institutional investors.
+Comparatively, 25.3% of shares of all “Radiotelephone communication” companies are held by institutional investors.
+8.6% of shares of all “Radiotelephone communication” companies are held by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.

 Analyst Ratings

-This is a summary of recent recommendations and price targets for Millicom International Cellular and its peers, as reported by MarketBeat.
+This is a summary of recent recommendations for Millicom International Cellular and its rivals, as reported by MarketBeat.com.

 |Sell Ratings